|Nutritional Guidelines (per serving)|

-Remove the fish pieces with a slotted spoon and keep to one side.
-Reserve the pot liquor.
+Remove the fish pieces with a slotted spoon and set aside.
+Reserve the liquid in the pot.

-Pour the fish liquor into the pan and stir again.
+Pour the fish poaching liquid into the pan and stir again.
 Raise the temperature and cook for 3 minutes until the sauce is slightly thickened.

-Place the fish and sauce into an ovenproof dish and cover with a thick layer of mashed potatoes fluffed up with a fork.
-For a more professional look, pipe the mashed potatoes from a piping bag with a large nozzle.
+Spoon the fish mixture into an ovenproof dish.
+Cover with a thick layer of mashed potatoes and fluff them up with a fork.
+For a more professional look, you can pipe the mashed potatoes using a piping bag with a large nozzle.

 Sprinkle with the grated cheese if using.

 Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.